dj-wasabi/ansible-zabbix-agent/README.md

     * `name`: Userparameter name (should be the same with userparameter template file name)
     * `scripts_dir`: Directory name of the custom scripts needed for userparameters

-## Zabbix 3.x
+* `zabbix_agent_allowroot`: Allow the agent to run as 'root'.
+0 - do not allow, 1 - allow

+* `zabbix_agent_runas_user`: Drop privileges to a specific, existing user on the system.
+Only has effect if run as 'root' and AllowRoot is disabled.

+## TLS Specific configuration

-These variables are specific for Zabbix 3.0:
+These variables are specific for Zabbix 3.0 and higher:

 * `zabbix_agent_tlsconnect`: How the agent should connect to server or proxy.
 Used for active checks.